XPUI-Framework/xpui-rp2040/README.md

 ```

 No `--target`: `.cargo/config.toml` sets `thumbv6m-none-eabi` for every
-command run at this repository's root or below, which is every command here.
+`cargo build` and `cargo run` at this repository's root or below.
+Naming it as
-Naming it as well changes nothing.
+well changes nothing. `cargo install` ignores that setting, so the tools below
+still build for your laptop.

 The ELF lands in `target/thumbv6m-none-eabi/release/`.
 This crate
 is its own workspace, so it has a `target/` of its own — see